Can you imagine what’s inside a lava cake?

 What kind of industry is web development?

 Nowadays the web design industry is one of the most lucrative in our modern society.
 It made information abundant and available to all users everywhere.
-Customers around the world depend on their services every day.
+Customers around the world depend on its services every day.

 Web development includes web design, web content development, web server, and network security configuration, and of course – e-commerce development.